Brake Checks & Replacements

-We at Bush Tyres recognise the fact that the brakes are one of the most important safety features on your vehicle.
-It is vital that brakes are checked regularly as they become much less effective with age, and poor brakes can dramatically impair vehicle handling and tyre wear.
+We know about brakes.
+Our staff are trained and fully equipped to test brakes at Bush Tyres.
+At Bush Tyres we recognise the fact that the brakes are one of the most important safety features on your vehicle.
+It is vital that brakes are checked regularly as they become much less effective with age, and poor brakes can dramatically impair vehicle handling and tyre wear.£5 Off a brake service

 We recommend your car is checked at least every 15,000 miles to protect your safety and your pocket.